Bed Bath & Beyond to close stores, cut jobs in rebound bid

 “If Bed Bath & Beyond simply stocks the same sort of things as can be found at Target, Walmart, or Amazon, then it will struggle to differentiate and will find margins compressed as it needs to match on price, ” he said.

 Bed Bath & Beyond has been facing lots of turbulence recently.
-Its shares made a monstrous run from $5.77 to $23.08 in a little more than two weeks this month, in trading reminiscent of last year’s meme-stock craze, when out-of-favor companies suddenly became darlings of smaller-pocketed investors.
+Its shares made a monstrous run from $5.77 to $23.08 in a little more than two weeks in August, in trading reminiscent of last year’s meme-stock craze, when out-of-favor companies suddenly became darlings of smaller-pocketed investors.

 But the shares fell back to earth after a deep-pocketed investor, activist Ryan Cohen, the billionaire co-founder of online pet-products retailer Chewy Inc., sold his entire stake i n the company.
 In March, Cohen had purchased a nearly 10% stake i n Bed Bath & Beyond, giving investors hope he could turn around the company’s finances.

-Note: This story has been updated to correct the spelling of the GlobalData analyst’s last name.
-It’s Saunders, not Sanders.